Testing and QA

 “A person who sees Quality and feels it as he works is a person who cares.
 A person who cares about what he sees and does is a person who’s bound to have some characteristics of Quality” ― Robert M. Pirsig

-It is not by chance that we have delivered quality software running on millions of mobile handsets around the world or time critical software running on hundreds of oil rigs out in the oceans.
+It is not by chance that we have delivered quality software running on millions of mobile handsets around the world or time-critical software running on hundreds of oil rigs out in the oceans.

 Take for instance our experience while delivering a solution responsible for bettering Internet bandwidth usage experience for end consumers.
 This project used to follow a highly radical Agile process where daily releases were made and needed integration with Continuous Build and Integration Systems.
-In order to ensure smooth delivery, our test suite was built on a hodgepodge of frameworks such as Selenium, Google Robot and AutoIT to ensure that thousands of tests could be made to run on browsers each day for each of the daily releases, defects noted and updated on Jira.
+In order to ensure smooth delivery, our test suite was built on a hodgepodge of frameworks such as Selenium, Google Robot, and AutoIT to ensure that thousands of tests could be made to run on browsers each day for each of the daily releases, defects noted and updated on Jira.

-Another project very close to our heart is that of building up the Test Automation framework for a new database management system that utilises the GPUs of computers to parallelise tasks for efficient operations.
+Another project very close to our heart is that of building up the Test Automation framework for a new database management system that utilizes the GPUs of computers to parallelize tasks for efficient operations.
 We worked closely with the development team right from the designing phase to ensure that the database was built right from the start following the Test Driven Development model.
 Right from SQL syntax testing by generating thousands of SQLs using Tcl/Tk scripts to automating the testing of the various interfaces available in different programming languages, we have been able to deliver a robust test framework to get this state-of-the-art DB up and running as a product.